realdanielbyrne/LMPipeline/README.md

 ## 📊 Data Format

-FNSFT now supports **automatic dataset format detection and conversion**!
+LM Pipeline supports **automatic dataset format detection and conversion**!
 You can use datasets in various formats without manual preprocessing.

 ### Supported Formats